 Why is choosing the cheapest manufacturer a bad idea?
 There is a reason for a manufacturer to offer low prices.
 Lower prices usually mean lower quality.
 Of course, taking risks is a part of project management.
 At times, your usual partners cannot offer competitive prices or lead times and you have to turn elsewhere.
 Finding someone trustworthy is not always easy.

-One good engineer or welder, who admittedly requires a better pay, can justify the costs better than hiring a plethora of amateurs.
+One good engineer or welder, who admittedly requires better pay, can justify the costs better than hiring a plethora of amateurs.
 Ingenuity is not laying around for free.
-But having knowledge on your team can help to reduce your overall expenses through better solutions.
+However, having knowledge on your team can help to reduce your overall expenses through better solutions.

 The final element is infrastructure.
 Your production facilities have to support the workers.
 Illogical layouts and uninformed workers result in lessened efficiency.
+Similarly, poor documentation can lead to misunderstandings that increase costs, this could be avoided by using an online form to create clear policies or contracts.
 Everything should be readily available and near working spaces.
 Having a know-it-all supervisor who directs his workers towards tools is an old-fashioned way.
 The headless employee who spends half of the day wandering around the warehouse is wasting time and money.
 And the fault does not lie with him.

 Quality